Cost of Plastering a Room

 Can I Plaster a Room Myself?

 Plastering is one of the trades where it is almost always better to get a professional to carry out the work for you.
-It is also a physically draining and highly skilful trade, which is best left to the professionals unless you have some prior plastering experience and are very confident.
+It is also a physically draining and highly skilful trade, which is best left to the professionals unless you have some prior plastering experience.

 A plasterer will usually be able to finish the job far quicker than you will and will provide a much better finish.
 Also, some jobs may require special tools or knowledge that you simply do not have.